SEMICeu/documentation/editorial_flow.md

    - [part 2](./images/step2.mp4)
    - [part 3](./images/step3.mp4)

-All demonstrated changes are performed on separate branch called `example`.
+All demonstrated changes are performed on the involved repositories using a demonstration branch called `example`.
 Using this branch all activities can demonstrated on a working environment, except for the last step: the official publication of the transformation.

-This elaborated scenario shows the minimal steps to use
+*Note*: The recording applies one way to interact with the repositories.
+This approach has been selected to facilitate the recording, not because is the most efficient or best way to interact with the SEMIC GitHub space.
+Editors can use their preferred way to interact with the SEMIC GitHub space.

 ## part 1 - change the UML model ( [video](./images/step1.mp4) )